Setasign/SetaPDF-Signer-Addon-AWS-KMS/README.md

 #  SetaPDF-Signer component module for the AWS KMS.

-This package offers module for the [SetaPDF-Signer](https://www.setasign.com/signer) component that allow you to use the [AWS Key Management Service](https://aws.amazon.com/kms/) to **digital sign PDF documents in pure PHP**.
+This package offers a module for the [SetaPDF-Signer](https://www.setasign.com/signer) component that allow you to use the [AWS Key Management Service](https://aws.amazon.com/kms/) to **digital sign PDF documents in pure PHP**.

 ## Requirements